MrEk0/Test/README.md

 # Test
-Git test
+Git test in order to learn how to work with GitHub
-READ me as fast as possible